 The Dutch 30 percent ruling explained

-What is the 30 percent ruling?
+- What is the Netherlands' 30 percent ruling?

 To be eligible for the 30 percent ruling the following conditions have to be met:

-- Employer and employee have to agree in writing that the 30 percent ruling is applicable.
+- employer and employee have to agree in writing that the 30 percent ruling is applicable;

-Less strict rules apply for PHD and masters graduates younger than 30 years:
+Less strict rules apply for PhD and Master's graduates younger than 30 years:

-- If the PhD was completed in The Netherlands, the requirement of "being recruited from abroad" does not have to be met if the candidate is hired within a year of completing his or her studies.
+- if the PhD was completed in the Netherlands, the requirement of 'being recruited from abroad' does not have to be met if the candidate is hired within a year of completing his or her studies.

-Scientific researchers and medical specialists in training
+Scientific researchers and training medical specialists

 There is no minimum required salary for scientific researchers who are employed by a university or a research institution that is subsidised by the government.
 Medical specialists in training also have no minimum required salary.

 Lowering the taxable income will most likely have implications for your potential unemployment or disability benefits, since these benefits are based on your taxable salary.
 The tax authorities require that both employer and employee are aware of these consequences.
-Therefore the application for the 30 percent ruling has to be done by both employer and employee and an agreement in writing is necessary.
+This is why the application for the 30 percent ruling has to be done by both employer and employee and an agreement in writing is necessary.
 This can be done by means of a clause in your employment contract or as an addendum to the employment contract.

-What is considered to be ‘salary'?
+What is considered as ‘salary'?

 Under the 30 percent ruling you can opt for ‘partial non-residency status'.
-Even while residing in the Netherlands, you will be considered to be a non-resident tax payer in Box 2 and Box 3 upon choosing the partial non-resident status.
-For Box 1 income you are still considered a resident tax payer.
+Even while residing in the Netherlands, you will be considered to be a non-resident tax payer in Box 2 and Box 3 upon choosing the partial non-resident status, although for Box 1 income you will still be considered a resident tax payer.
 Read an explanation of the Dutch income tax system.

-If you have a foreign driving license, in most cases you will still have to redo your test in order to obtain a Dutch license.
-However, if you benefit from the 30 percent ruling, it is possible to switch your foreign driving license without retaking the test.
+If you have a foreign driving licence, in most cases you have to redo your test in order to obtain a Dutch licence.
+However, if you benefit from the 30 percent ruling, it is possible to exchange your foreign driving licence for a Dutch licence without retaking the test.
 This also applies to all family members registered at the same address as the holder of the 30 percent ruling.

 Employment or self employed